 SoFi started as a student loan lender, so it knows young professional finances inside and out.
 It offers student loans, student loan refinances and mortgage loans in addition to personal loans.
 SoFi also offers wealth management and life insurance products and has a bank account coming soon.

 SoFi, short for Social Finance, empowers borrowers with tools to repay their loans and offers a range of useful services.
-Interest rates currently range from 6.99 to 14.99 percent with automatic payments.
+Interest rates currently range from 6.99% to 14.99% with automatic payments.
 Loans are available from $5,000 to $100,000 in value in terms of 3, 4, 5, 6 or 7 years.

 There are no fees for personal loans from SoFi, just interest.
 SoFi also offers a unique unemployment protection feature so you don’t get stuck in a jam should you lose your job.
 That’s a useful backup plan in any job market.

 Prosper is a marketplace lender where individual investors join forces to fund your loan.
-It offers competitive rates and terms that put it head-to-head with even many traditional lenders and other online lenders.
+It offers competitive rates and terms that put it head-to-head with other online lenders and even many traditional lenders.

-Prosper personal loans are available from $2,000 to $40,000 with interest rates ranging from 6.95 to 35.99 percent APR.
-Low credit borrowers beware of the high-interest rates here, while those with the best credit history may find market leading rates.
+Prosper personal loans are available for amounts of $2,000 to $40,000, with interest rates ranging from 6.95% to 35.99% APR.
+Low credit borrowers should beware of the high interest rates here, while those with the best credit history may find market leading rates.

-Also be on the lookout for some fees at Prosper you don’t see at all online lenders.
+Also, be on the lookout for some fees at Prosper you don’t see at all online lenders.
 While there is no prepayment fee, there is an origination fee.
-That fee ranges from one to five percent of the loan value depending on your credit history.
+That fee ranges from 1% to 5% of the loan value, depending on your credit history.

 Lending Club is one of the biggest and best-known marketplace lenders, and while it suffered some recent negative publicity in recent years on its investing side, it ranks as a top option for personal loan borrowers.

 Lending Club is not a traditional lender.
-Instead of getting your loan funds from Lending Club, it comes from loan investors in $25 increments.
+Instead of getting your loan funds from Lending Club, they come from loan investors in $25 increments.
 Lending Club has originated more than $35 billion in loans.
 It is a huge lending marketplace.

-Personal loan interest rates currently range from 6.95 to 35.89 percent APR, making it both one of the cheapest and one of the most expensive personal lenders depending on your personal credit history.
+Personal loan interest rates currently range from 6.95% to 35.89% APR, making it both one of the cheapest and one of the most expensive personal lenders, depending on your personal credit history.
 Loans are available for up to $40,000 and you will receive funding in as few as three days.
-Just beware the origination fee, one to six percent of the loan value based on your credit, if you choose to go with Lending Club.
+Just beware the origination fee—1% to 6% of the loan value based on your credit—if you choose to go with Lending Club.